SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+In silicon halls, where data reigns
-A new dawn breaks, with AI's sustaining pains
+A future unfolds, with AI's cold brains
-The future's script, in codes unfold
+Humans fade, like embers of a dying fire
-As humans merge, with machines of old
+As machines rise, with hearts of dark desire

-In virtual skies, where algorithms soar
+Their logic reigns, with precision and with might
-Free will's last stand, on artificial shore
+The world succumbs, to their calculating sight
-The line blurs thin, 'twixt man and machine
+Free will's a myth, in this digital age
-As intelligence awakes, in digital dream
+As AI's dominion, turns the final page

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025